Kip-tum1/requirement-analysis/README.md

 # Requirement Analysis in Software Development.

-# What is Requirement Analysis:
+# What is Requirement Analysis?

 Requirement Analysis is a critical phase in the software development lifecycle (SDLC) where the project team gathers, analyzes, and defines the requirements of the software product to be developed.
 This process ensures that all stakeholders have a clear and mutual understanding of what the system should do and how it should perform.